 ScreenPal’s strength is simplicity at scale.
 Their team plans include unlimited recordings with no time limits, basic editing tools (trim, crop, add text overlays), AI-powered auto-translation into 50+ languages, script teleprompter during recording, and secure video hosting with password protection.

-The AI translation feature surprised me - you can record a training video in English and automatically generate Spanish, French, German, or Mandarin versions with AI voiceover.
-This typically costs $50+/month on other platforms but is included in ScreenPal’s $8/month plan.
+The AI translation feature stands out - you can record a training video in English and automatically generate Spanish, French, German, or Mandarin versions with AI voiceover.
+This typically costs $50+/month on other platforms but is included in ScreenPal’s $8 per month plan.

 Pricing: